 Eating Style Types

-The Enthusiastic Eater: These eaters will try and accept new foods easily and learn to like a variety of foods sooner than most children.
+Eager Eater: These eaters will try and accept new foods easily and learn to like a variety of foods sooner than most children.
 Like some kids learn to talk or read early, these little ones are quick learners in the food department.
 They also tend to be big eaters.

-The Steady Accumulator: This is the category in which most kids are likely to fall.
-They are cautious with new foods but over time, very gradually, add a variety of food to their repertoire.
+Somewhere-in-between Eater: This is the category in which most kids are likely to fall.
+In general, they are cautious with new foods but over time, very gradually, add a variety of food to their repertoire.

 Once you understand how your little one accepts new foods, you also have to consider their temperament.
 Are they stubborn?
 Easy going?
 Somewhere in between?